Home / Guides / Best Email Signature Management Software (Evaluated May 2026)

 Microsoft and Google SSO are fully supported with mandatory MFA.
 The gap is general SAML SSO: if your organization requires SAML-protocol compliance for all SaaS tools (Okta-primary environments), verify this before committing.

-WiseStamp (Mid-Market)
+WiseStamp (Mid-Size)

-Mid-Market fit: Good | Score: 81
+Mid-Size fit: Good | Score: 81

-I’d recommend WiseStamp for most mid-market organizations, whether on Google Workspace or Microsoft 365, particularly where marketing is the primary buyer and the tension is “marketing wants campaigns, IT wants governance.”
+I’d recommend WiseStamp for most mid-size organizations, whether on Google Workspace or Microsoft 365, particularly where marketing is the primary buyer and the tension is “marketing wants campaigns, IT wants governance.”
 The Employee Hub resolves that structurally.

 It’s not the strongest option for IT-heavy organizations that need real-time SCIM or for sales-ops teams that require native CRM attribution.